-A couple things to watch out for:
+A couple clues and pitfalls to watch out for:

 1. Read broadly.
 To promote balance in developing your own ideas, do not rely on any one source of information by itself.
 Reading multiple sources better enables you to detect biases and make informed choices on your own.